Winding Down Scheme Rules

 - 61 if your normal pension age is 65

-You must also have a minimum of 25 years teaching service (for example, you must have had a contract to teach for at least 25 years) of which, the last 10 years must have been full-time service.
-A credit of up to 5 years for a break, or breaks, in service will count as qualifying service only (not for the calculation of benefits).
-Please note only teaching service counts.
-If for example you had transferred in service from the Local Government Superannuation Scheme, this service does not count towards the 25 years required.
-However service transferred from one of the other statutory teachers schemes would.
-Service previously refunded from the STSS would also count for qualifying purposes only.
+Members must have attained a minimum of 25 years teaching service (for example, they must have had a contract to teach for at least 25 years) of which, the last 10 years must have been full-time service.
+A credit of up to five years for a break, or breaks, in service were acceptable and counted as qualifying service only (not for the calculation of benefits).
+Only teaching service qualified.
+If for example a winding down scheme member had transferred in service from the Local Government Superannuation Scheme, this service does not count towards the 25 years required.
+However service transferred from one of the other statutory teachers schemes did count.
+Service previously refunded from the STSS counted for qualifying purposes only.

-Your winding down employment must be part-time service which is equal to or more than 0.5 full-time equivalent.
+Winding down employment must have been part-time service which is equal to or more than 0.5 full-time equivalent.
 Winding down employment allows each year of service under the part-time contract to count as one full year for pension benefit calculation purposes.

-When winding down your full-time service equivalent contributable salary rate can't be less than the teacher's salary rate prior to commencing the winding down employment.
+When winding down, full-time service equivalent contributable salary rate couldn’t be less than the teacher's salary rate prior to commencing the winding down employment.

-The final pensionable salary, for benefit calculation purposes, will be the salary that you received in the 365 days prior to entering winding down employment, index-linked to the actual point of retirement.
+The final pensionable salary, for benefit calculation purposes, was the salary that the member received in the 365 days prior to entering winding down employment, index-linked to the actual point of retirement.

 This may not be the most beneficial as the index linked winding down salary may not provide a pension equal to or better than a pension based on similar part-time service and using the average of the best 3 out of the last 10 years’ salary.

-The following do not count as teaching service:
+The following did not count as teaching service:

-- previously purchased Past Added Years or Current Added Years (unless you were employed in a school or in an educational role supervising teachers outside the UK)
+- previously purchased Past Added Years or Current Added Years (unless members were employed in a school or in an educational role supervising teachers outside the UK)